dfoderick/bitshovel/README.md

 ## What is BitShovel?
 Think of BitShovel as a bitcoin application accelerator.
 Bitcoin is the universal messaging system.
 The local bus is the messaging system for just your applications.
 To broadcast a message to just your applications send a message on the local bus.
 If you need to broadcast a message to a remote process or you want to preserve an immutable audit trail of your message then broadcast it on bitcoin.
 Simple.

+BitShovel is not a library - it is an installable service that runs in a process on your local network.
+You communicate with BitShovel by sending it messages.
+A sequence of messages form a workflow of events.
+With BitShovel your workflow can listen to events that happen on bitcoin.
+It can also kick off a remote workflow by sending a message to bitcoin.
+Your application is now a bot, oracle, and autonomous agent, a living entity on bitcoin.

 The name BitShovel comes from its utility as a low level tool.
 'Shoveling' is the term for scooping a message on one message bus and forwarding it onto another message bus.
 Sometimes the same action can be referred to as a bridge or an extender.

 ## Install using Docker Compose